prosekit/prosekit/website/guide/getting-started.md

 ## What's Next?

-- Read more examples in the [Examples](/examples.md) section.
+- Explore more complex examples in the [Examples](/examples.md) section.
-- If you need to do further custom development, you need to read the [ProseMirror documentation](https://prosemirror.net/docs/) to learn more about the underlying ProseMirror concepts.
+- If you need to do further custom development or want to understand more about the underlying concepts, consider reading the [ProseMirror documentation](https://prosemirror.net/docs/).